-Another feature that also had a large fiscal effect, and which has been present in all the countries analyzed in this volume, is that the government issued debt instruments denominated in foreign currency.
-The degree and the persistence of this phenomenon have varied substantially across countries and over time for each country.
-For example, Brazil has mostly issued domestic currency-denominated debt, with some form of indexation during the high inflation years.
+Another feature that had a large fiscal effect and has been present in all the countries analyzed in Kehoe and Nicolini (2020) is the government's issuing of debt instruments denominated in foreign currency.
+The degree and the persistence of this phenomenon have substantially varied across countries and over time for each country.
+For example, Brazil has issued mostly domestic currency-denominated debt, with some form of indexation during the high-inflation years.
 While Brazilian dollar-denominated debt was zero for most of the period, it did reach 30 percent of total federal government debt in some years.
 In contrast, Argentina's dollar-denominated debt has always been over 60 percent of the total, reaching values higher than 95 percent in some years.
 The comparison between these two countries is particularly interesting, since they had very similar inflation histories.
 Both countries had very long periods with high chronic inflation with recurrent bursts of hyperinflation, and both countries eventually conquered high inflation during the 1990s.

 It has long been recognized that a major source of volatility has been the sensitivity of debt-tooutput ratios to variations in the real exchange rate.
-The series of studies in this book provide a quantitative measure of this by comparing the measured debt-to-output ratio to a simulation in which the real exchange rate is maintained constant at a specific value.
+The series of studies in Kehoe and Nicolini (2020) provides a quantitative measure of this by comparing the measured debt-to-output ratio to a simulation in which the real exchange rate is maintained at a specific value.
 The data in table 2 show the ratio of the standard deviation of the debt-to-output ratio as observed in the data to the standard deviation of the simulated series maintaining a fixed real exchange rate.